 In addition to Jyväskylä, the Jyväskylä Region includes the municipalities of Hankasalmi, Joutsa, Laukaa, Muurame, Petäjävesi, Toivakka, Uurainen and Äänekoski.
 The region is home to two UNESCO World Heritage sites: Petäjävesi Old Church and the Oravivuori triangulation tower.
-Other impressive attractions include the Saraakallio rock paintings and the world’s only planetarium located deep in the rock.
 In addition, the region has more sites designed by Alvar Aalto than any other area its size in the world.

 Photo: Suomen Ilmakuva Oy

 One of the most attractive areas in Finland, Jyväskylä is the modern and youthful home of 142,000 residents.
 Its conveniently compact city centre and vibrant countryside create a fascinating whole.
 Famous for its students and architecture, Jyväskylä offers a wide range of Finnish and international events as well as activities around the year.
 Its events, sights, restaurants and accommodation and shopping opportunities attract a large number of Finnish and international visitors. https://www.jyvaskyla.fi/en